Christmas shadow box snow scene with fire pit

 Every time I glanced at that adorable print, the tree kept speaking to me.
 What do you need little tree…

 And then it hit me.
-I was about to land my first ever Christmas village… or rather, crate shadow box snow scene!
-My style.
+I was about to land my first ever Christmas village… or rather, create a Christmas shadow box snow scene with fire pit made with an old crate!

 I rummaged through my stash for the perfect crate.
 The picture was clipped to a clipboard, then held in place with a screw.
 Perfect fit, with room to play down below.